Who We Are

 We are a team with 150+ years of collective experience managing and developing tools and solutions for Stanford University.
 We are a modern, lean, self-governing engineering team and frequently switch hats between designing features, coding, testing for quality and performance.
 We value transparency and trust.
 We continue to create purpose in our work, seek individual mastery and encourage autonomy.

 Our team is responsible for the ongoing support of numerous tools and integrations used across campus.
 These tools support various business functions.
-In order to successfully support many of these tools, we are required to intimately understand the underlying business processes and terminology behind the tools themselves e.g. security best practices for door hardware, network infrastructure and routing, collaboration and voice systems as well as phone number management.
+In order to successfully support many of these tools, we are required to intimately understand the underlying business processes and terminology behind the tools themselves e.g. network infrastructure and routing, collaboration and voice systems as well as phone number management.

 Our team frequently gets pulled into projects requiring custom development.
 This development typically involves 3rd party APIs and developing automation critical to the implementation or maintenance of an application or service, automating tasks in support of reliability, or developing tools where no software solution exists on the commercial market.

 |Programming Languages, Web Technologies and Authentication

 Communications, Networking and Voice Support